alcomposer/plugdata_wiki_wip/UI-Overlay-overview.md

 ![plugdata overlay origin](screenshots/plugdata_overlay_direction.png)

 #### 6) Connection - Order
 When an outlet is connected to more than one objects inlet, the message is sent one at a time.
 The order of which they are sent is controlled by the order of the cable in the patch.
-This overlay allows the user to see the order in which the messages are recieved.
-It can be helpful to track down bugs in patches. :pushpin: This overlay does not allow editing of the order, it is only for display. :warning: It is recommened to use `[trigger]` to control message order.
+This overlay allows the user to see the order in which the messages are received.
+It can be helpful to track down bugs in patches. :pushpin: This overlay does not allow editing of the order, it is only for display. :warning: It is recommended to use `[trigger]` to control message order.

 ![plugdata overlay origin](screenshots/plugdata_overlay_order.png)